Tag Archive | school

 Text reads: “The Only “Stranger Danger” Tips You Actually Need” 1.
 Grown-ups shouldn’t talk to kids they don’t know unless there is a grown-up you trust there.
 2. Grown-ups shouldn’t ask kids for help – they should ask another grown-up.
 3. Grown-ups shouldn’t ask kids to keep secrets or do anything they don’t want other grown-ups to know about.
 If a grown-up ever does any of those things, your job is to tell a grown-up you trust about it right away.

-Molly listened too, and nodded sagely, though I don’t know how much of the conversation she took in.
-I was happy with the outcome as Ben asked questions, gave me the right answers when I quizzed him, and most importantly felt confident and not frightened when we finished the discussion.
+Kid2 listened too, and nodded sagely, though I don’t know how much of the conversation she took in.
+I was happy with the outcome as Kid1 asked questions, gave me the right answers when I quizzed him, and most importantly felt confident and not frightened when we finished the discussion.

 ~ karyn